Insight

 • Attendance allowance

-• Disability living allowance (but the person must be entitled to the care component at the highest or middle rate or the mobility component at the higher rate)
+• Disability living allowance for adults or children (but the person must be entitled to the care component at the highest or middle rate or the mobility component at the higher rate)

 • Personal independence payment